 Understanding how this condition develops and acts over time can help improve our ability to eradicate Barrett’s esophagus once and for all — and decrease people’s risk of esophageal cancer.

 While this type of esophageal cancer is rare, the context for developing this cancer should still be on your radar.
 This is particularly the case if you experience regular heartburn and you are 50 years of age or older.
 When Barrett’s esophagus is identified early and treated properly, cancer can be prevented.

 If you’re at all concerned about your heartburn, don’t procrastinate.
-I promise it’s worth bringing up with your doctor.
+Find a digestive specialist near you.